raxjs/universal-api/src/packages/interactive/animation/docs/createAnimation/README.en-US.md

   .translate(100, 50)
   .step();

-// In the mini program, you need to pass `data` to the `animation` property of the component const data = animation.export();
+// In the mini-program, you need to pass `data` to the `animation` property of the component const data = animation.export();

 // If you need to support web-side scenarios, the `export` method needs to pass in additional binding HTML node